Facemelter

 Facemelter is the twelfth studio album by American hard rock/heavy metal band Y&T. It was released on May 21, 2010 through the Frontiers Records label.
 It is their first album since the release of Endangered Species in 1997, the longest gap to date between two Y&T studio albums.
 This is the final Y&T album to feature bassist Phil Kennemore, who died of cancer the following year.
 17 songs were written for the album, of which 15 were placed on the album.
-The follow up to Facemelter, which would be Y&T's 13th studio album, is to be released before 2020 according to Dave Meniketti.
-I'm Coming Home was accompanied by a music video.